timlabs/uscode/United States Code/TITLE 06-DOMESTIC SECURITY/CHAPTER 1-HOMELAND SECURITY ORGANIZATION/SUBCHAPTER XIII-EMERGENCY COMMUNICATIONS/SUBCHAPTER XIII-EMERGENCY COMMUNICATIONS.md

   * (3) The Interoperable Communications Technical Assistance Program.

 #### (e) Coordination
-* The Assistant Director for Emergency Communications shall coordinate—
+* The Executive Assistant Director shall coordinate—

   * (1) as appropriate, with the Director of the Office for Interoperability and Compatibility with respect to the responsibilities described in section 195 of this title; and